Best Lactogenic Foods to Enrich Breast Milk

-Substances like nicotine and alcohol can be harmful during pregnancy and after pregnancy while restricting milk supply.
+Substances like nicotine and alcohol can be harmful during pregnancy and after pregnancy, they can restrict milk supply.
 These could also pass into your baby's blood via breast milk.

 Check your medication

-Take care to check the medication you are taking, including for normal illnesses like colds as these can affect your breast milk supply.
+Make sure to check the medication you are taking, including for normal illnesses like colds, as these can affect your breast milk supply.